RikGr/blog/_posts/2023-02-11-User-Onboarding-With-Access-Packages.md

 ## What are Azure AD Access Packages?

-It is not easy o describe this pretty comprehensive feature in a few words.
+It is not easy to describe this pretty comprehensive feature in a few words.
 To my mind access packages can be used to centralize multiple resources into one entity in which Azure AD users can be enrolled.
 These users can be added by administrators but also self-enrollment is possible with or without approval steps.
 These enrollments can have a set life time or can set to indefinitely.
 It is as service created to manage and govern identities, internal and external in a centralized way.
 Furthermore, enrollment using the Graph API is possible.
 This makes it possible to automate the enrollment of users into these access packages.
 This is exactly what we needed!

 ## How did we leverage Access Packages?